k88hudson/git-flight-rules/README.md

 HEAD is now at a13b85e
 ```

-Now, we can create a fresh branch for our bug #21 branch:
+Now, we can create a fresh branch for our bug #21:

 ```sh
 (master)$ git checkout -b 21